scverse/scvi-tools/docs/user_guide/models/diagvi.md

 #### Guidance graph

 Projecting cells into a common low-dimensional space alone does not result in semantically consistent embeddings in which identical cell types are assigned to the same region across both modalities.
-To ensure biological consistency in the latent space, a guidance graph establishes logical associations between the two modalities by connecting linked features.
+To ensure biological consistency in the latent space, a guidance graph establishes logical associations between the two modalities by connecting linked features (see also GLUE[^ref1]).

 Feature correspondences are encoded in the guidance graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V} = \mathcal{V}_1 \cup \mathcal{V}_2$ with modality-specific feature sets $\mathcal{V}_1$ and $\mathcal{V}_2$, and $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ denotes the set of edges.
 Each edge $(i,j) \in \mathcal{E}$ is associated with